 Proof of your citizenship or the appropriate right to work documentation and completed "I-9 form," provided by you no later than three days after your employment commences.
 (This is a requirement of the Immigration and Reform and Control Act of 1986.)

-Confirmation by the Central Registration Depository of your license and/or registration (if any), and confirmation of the absence of any violation, fine, suspension, or any other regulatory action having been taken against you.
+Confirmation by the Central Registration Depository of your license and/or registration (if applicable), and confirmation of the absence of any violation, fine, suspension, or any other regulatory action having been taken against you.

-Successful completion of a background check that includes credit and criminal investigative reports.
+Successful completion of a background check that may include credit and criminal investigative reports.

 For non-US foreign nationals, employment is also subject to securing the appropriate work permit or visas, and the Company will take reasonable measures to accommodate and/or facilitate such process.